devnull-cz/c-prog-lang/modules/structures.md

 one = two;
 ```

-- Is done byte by byte (shallow copy - does not follow pointers).
 - Handy for members that are pointers.
-	- On the other hand for large structures (say hundreds of bytes) this
+- On the other hand for large structures (say hundreds of bytes) this can be
-	  can be quite an expensive operation.
+  quite an expensive operation.

-- Pointers to structures:
+Pointers to structures are often used:

 ```C
 struct foo_s *foo;